Projects & Construction Plans

 High Properties Stormwater Basin Retrofit Project

-A Township project, this was recently awarded to Kinsley Construction for $179,395.
-This project is apart of the Township’s current MS-4 (Municipal Separate Stormwater Sewer System) permit and will require excavation of the bottom of the existing stormwater basin in the Rossmoyne Business Center and replace that excavated soil with a blend of amended soil that promotes the collected stormwater to infiltrate into the ground rather than exist the basin through the outlet structure.
+A Township project, this was constructed at a cost of $179,395.
+This project is apart of the Township’s last MS-4 (Municipal Separate Stormwater Sewer System) permit and required excavation of the bottom of the existing stormwater basin in the Rossmoyne Business Center and replaced that excavated soil with a blend of amended soil that promotes the collected stormwater to infiltrate into the ground rather than exist the basin through the outlet structure.
 This reduces the amount of sediment that enters the waterways while also addressing the rate and volume of water that reach the waterways.
-This project is anticipated to be completed by the Fall of 2025.

-Originally slated for the Fall of 2025, this PennDOT project that is estimated to cost just under $200,000, has been pushed to 2026.
-At 18th St/Hummel Ave, new sidewalk and ADA ramps will be constructed in order to improve pedestrian safety at this intersection for pedestrians crossing each leg of the intersection.
-At Wesley Dr/Royal Ave, Rapid Flashing Beacons will be installed at the existing crosswalk in order to heighten awareness to drivers on Wesley Drive of pedestrians that are crossing to/from Wass Park and the Oxford Manor neighborhood.
+Originally slated for the Fall of 2025, this PennDOT project that is estimated to cost nearly $400,000, has been pushed to summer 2026.
+At 18th Street/Hummel Avenue, new sidewalk and ADA ramps will be constructed in order to improve pedestrian safety at this intersection for pedestrians crossing each leg of the intersection.
+At Wesley Drive/Royal Avenue, Rapid Flashing Beacons will be installed at the existing crosswalk in order to heighten awareness to drivers on Wesley Drive of pedestrians that are crossing to/from Wass Park and the Oxford Manor neighborhood.

 Sheepford Road Bridge Replacement